-Unfortunately authors don't get near enough copies to do that!
+Nope.
 If you're a blogger and want to review books, get in touch with the publicity departments at publishers and sign up for NetGalley and Edelweiss.
-Since The Square Root of Summer is already published, no more review copies are available - find it at your nearest bookshop!
+For books that are already published, you'll need to buy your own copy or get it from your local libary.

 Can you send me a signed copy?

-No, but if you email me via the Contact page, I can send you a signed bookplate to stick inside.
-Probably with some stickers and glow in the dark stars and stuff.
-I can't promise I'll be timely about this...
+No, but if you email me via the CONTACT form, I can send you a signed bookplate to stick inside, with a postcard and a glow-in-the-dark star.
+I'm not very prompt about this, but I will do it.

 Where can I order the book?

-Will you be visiting my city when you go on tour?
+Will you be visiting my city on tour?

-Tour dates and venues are out of my control.
-You can check where I'll be this year on my Events page, which I try to keep updated.
+Tour dates and bookshop events are out of my control.
+You can check where I'll be this year on my Events page, which I try to keep vaguely updated.
 I generally shout a lot on Twitter when a new thing gets announced.
-The best way to get an author to visit your local school, library or bookshop is to ask your teacher, librarian or bookseller to ask the publisher - the more requests the publisher gets, the more likely it is they'll send an author to visit!
+I do offer school visits and I'm happy to extend these to libraries too.
+See the SCHOOL VISITS page.

 Are fashion magazines really like The Devil Wears Prada?